wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/66-cablegram-downer-to-holt.md

 ---
+doc_date: '1967-05-03'
+doc_num: 66
+doc_order: 66
+naa_refs:
+- naa_barcode: 11563479
+  naa_control_symbol: DEFENCE EAST OF SUEZ
+  naa_series: M1003
+  reference: '[NAA: M1003, DEFENCE�EAST OF SUEZ]'
-title: "66 CABLEGRAM, DOWNER TO HOLT"
+title: CABLEGRAM, DOWNER TO HOLT
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9931
 vol_id: 27
-doc_date: 1967-05-03
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 66 CABLEGRAM, DOWNER TO HOLT

-NAA: M1003, DEFENCE—EAST OF SUEZ

 Australian High Commission, London, 3 May 1967

 5326\.
 Secret For Prime Minister Alone

 Yesterday at a reception we gave at Stoke Lodge for the Governor-General a number of Cabinet Ministers came including Callaghan, George Brown, Bowden, Crossman, and Peart.
-Elwyn Jones and Judith Hart were also there.1 (All Ministers except Bowden, were elated by Wilson’s E.E.C. announcement that afternoon to the Commons).2
+Elwyn Jones and Judith Hart were also there.[1](#f1) (All Ministers except Bowden, were elated by Wilson’s E.E.C. announcement that afternoon to the Commons).[2](#f2)

 2\.
 I had a long talk alone with Callaghan.
 He and I have good personal relations, but what he said was profoundly disturbing from our point of view.
 Callaghan said they must cut their coat according to their cloth.
 The price of entry to the E.E.C. for the first few years would be great.
 It could amount to as much as £300 million or even £400 million.
 Obviously the advantages lay in the long–term; there were none in the short-term.
 So the initial period would be difficult and costly.